Adobe-Marketing-Cloud/target-experience-templates/lightbox/readme.md

-# lightbox-countdown
+# lightbox

 ### Overview
-This experience template is a lightbox overlay popup with a central countdown, commonly used on home pages and landing pages or other high-volume entry pages.
+This experience template is a lightbox overlay popup with a built in delay, commonly used on home pages and landing pages or other high-volume entry pages.

-There are eight configurable fields in this template:
+There are seven configurable fields in this template:
 1. **Title** The primary headline of the banner
 1. **Subtitle** The secondary copy under the countdown
 1. **Image** The image must be hosted on your content delivery network (CDN)